 Close Focus Range

 The top pair in the 10x range was the Vanguard Endeavor ED II 10x42 which can focus down to 6.5 feet.
-In the 8x range, the Swarovski and Zeiss tied as top scorers.
-Both are able to focus down to 4.9 feet.
+In the 8x range, the Zeiss Terra earned the top score, able to focus down to 4.9 feet.

 Just remember the best pair of binoculars are the ones you use.
 If they are comfortable and work for what you want them too, then they are the right pair of binoculars.
 If you are thinking about upgrading your current pair, please consider donating your old pair.
 The Birders' Exchange supports bird watching programs and research in South America.
 You can always give your old pair to them.
-If you are still on the look out for the best contender, consider reading over our Buying Advice for assistance in determining the best pair for your needs.
+If you are still on the lookout for the best contender, consider reading over our Buying Advice.